prondubuisi/psalmoutput/report.md

 *  `./vendor/bin/psalm --show-info=false`

-**Configuring Psalm to Work with civicore**
+**Configuring Psalm to Work with Civi-core**

-* Add a psalm.xml file to civicore root folder
+* Add a psalm.xml file to Civi-core root folder
    *  This can be achieved by running `./vendor/bin/psalm --init`
-* Add psalmbase.xml file to civicore root folder, this is a baseline file
+* Add psalmbase.xml file to Civi-core root folder, this is a baseline file
    *  This can be achieved by running `./vendor/bin/psalm --set-baseline=psalmbaseline.xml`

 Psalm [baseline](https://psalm.dev/docs/running_psalm/dealing_with_code_issues/#using-a-baseline-file) feature allows us to grandfather errors already existing in civicore, while checking for new errors arising from subsequent PR's after its installation.